SOIL was originally developed in 2003.

 PAL or NTSC (not identical versions) for DVD players and HD playback.

-Another version for stereoscopic glasses is to be developed in 2010
+Another version for stereoscopic glasses was developed in 2010

 this is not intended to be a 3D space experience but a version that consists also of drifting – means at times different – information for each eye.
 This information represents micro shifts in time and has no reference in real space experience.
 It is therefore irritating visual information for the viewers brain